MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Conclusion

 \section{Conclusion}

-This work introduces MIND-V, the first cognition-inspired hierarchical framework for generating long-horizon videos of robotic manipulation.
-The architecture integrates a Semantic Reasoning Hub (SRH), the Behavioral Semantic Bridge (BSB), and the Motor Video Generator (MVG).
-By decoupling high-level semantic reasoning from low-level pixel synthesis, our model successfully addresses the critical challenges of long-horizon coherence, semantic grounding, and physical plausibility.
-The efficacy of our approach is further enhanced by two key innovations: a GRPO post-training phase with a Physical Foresight Coherence (PFC) reward that aligns video generation with physical laws; and Staged Visual Future Rollouts, a test-time strategy that mitigates error accumulation in long-horizon task.
-Comprehensive experiments demonstrate that MIND-V not only achieves state-of-the-art performance but also establishes a scalable and fully autonomous paradigm for generating high-fidelity embodied AI data. {
+We presented \MindV{}, a cognitive hierarchical video world model for simulating the physical dynamics of long-horizon robotic manipulation.
+Inspired by human cognitive pathways, the model integrates a Semantic Reasoning Hub, a Behavioral Semantic Bridge, and a Motor Video Generator.
+This decoupled architecture separates high-level semantic reasoning from low-level pixel synthesis, ensuring long-horizon coherence, semantic grounding, and physical plausibility.
+To strictly enforce physical laws and prevent error accumulation, we introduced a GRPO post-training phase guided by a Physical Foresight Coherence reward alongside a test-time optimization strategy utilizing staged visual rollouts.
+Extensive evaluations demonstrate that \MindV{} achieves state-of-the-art video synthesis and establishes a highly effective simulation environment for training embodied AI policies.